tamaraverbuch/tamaraverbuch.github.io/resources/kafka/confluent_python.md

 [🔙 Back to Kafka Overview](../../README.md#-kafka)

 ## Example Code
-Here's how to use Confluent's Python client to produce a message:
+Using Confluent's Python client to produce a message:

 ```python
 from confluent_kafka import Producer